 HCP Further Education

 Metabolic University® is an interactive, didactic program created by MET-ED® designed to provide training to dietitians and other medical providers working in the field of inborn errors of metabolism.
 Check the next event dates by clicking here.

 Advocacy and Patient Groups

-The Tyrosinemia Society The Tyrosinemia Society is the first and only international patient advocacy group for patients and families affected by Tyrosinemia that is led by a healthcare professional and a mother of two patients with Tyrosinemia.
+The Tyrosinemia Society The Tyrosinemia Society is the first and only international patient advocacy group for patients and families affected by Tyrosinemia that is led by a healthcare provider and a mother of two patients with Tyrosinemia.

 National Organization for Rare Diseases (NORD) NORD is a patient advocacy organization, dedicated to individuals with rare diseases and the organizations that serve them.
 NORD, along with its more than 260 patient organization members, is committed to the identification, treatment, and cure of rare disorders through programs of education, advocacy, research and patient services.